What Is AIB?

 How to take a sample of asbestos AIB

-Our asbestos testing kits come with complete instructions and adequate personal protective equipment.
+Our asbestos testing kits come with complete instructions on how to take a sample of any asbestos boarding and adequate personal protective equipment.
 You'll be able to safely take a sample this way.
-If you need any support, we’d be happy to talk you through the process by telephone.
+If you need any support, we’d be happy to help you through the process simply email our customer support team.

 You can send your sample to us for testing once you have taken it.
 We’ll endeavour to test your sample on the day it arrives at our lab, as we don’t want to keep you waiting long.
 We’ll also get back to you as soon as possible.